R-a-y-Zhang/hackerhour/talk.md

 ### Piping
 One of the things you can do is use the output in one command and use it the argument in another.
 This is accomplished through the pipe ("|") character, with the output of the command on the left of the pipe character as the input of the command to the right of the pipe character.
 This also allows the introduction to the _grep_ command, which can be used to find a pattern in an output piped to it.
-For example, you can do "ls | grep text" to find a file or directory called text in the output of the ls command.
-This is the same as "find text".
+For example, you can do ```ls | grep text``` to find a file or directory called text in the output of the ls command.
+This is the same as ```find text```.

 ## A Bit Harder Now
 ### Ports, Processes, Oh My!